mkvl0/tmt/plan.md

   - date of status changing (or updated date)
   - tags
   - project
+  - status
+  - estimate
+  - priority
-- show list/table of existing tasks with filter
+- show list/table of existing tasks with filter and sorting
   - filters by:
     - title
     - description (match)
     - tags
     - status
     - created date range (from, to)
+    - updated date range (from, to)
+    - project
+    - estimate
+    - priority
+  - sorting by:
+    - title
+    - description (match)
+    - tags
+    - status
+    - created date
-    - date of the status changing (or updated date)
+    - updated date
-    - project (maybe)
+    - project
+    - estimate
+    - priority
   - fields that are displayed by default:
     - name
     - ID (maybe)